qucosa/sword-fedora/doc/Example Deposits/Example 1/README.txt

 File: location of the gif file
 File Type: image/gif
-Format Namespace:
+Packaging:

-(Format Namespace should be left empty)
+(Packaging should be left empty)

 Results:

 This will create an object with one datastream containing the image, one basic dc record and a relationships record

 RELS-EXT       Relationships to other objects      text/xml DC             Dublin Core Metadata                text/xml uploaded       SWORD Generic File Upload           image/gif